 - Get a 9-inch round pie pan ready.
 Roll out the dough to a 12-inch circle using a rolling pin on a floured surface to about ¼ inch thick.
 Repeat for the second disk.

 - Transfer dough to a 9-inch pie pan.
 Fill with the cooled apple pie filling and dot with the remaining 1 tablespoon butter cut into small cubes.
 Cover the pie with the second rolled out dough.
 Trim any overhang or excess dough.
 Seal edges with a fork or with your fingers.
 Make a few slits at the top to let the steam escape.
-Alternatively, you can make a lattice pattern.
-For instructions, see the “How to Make a Lattice Pie Crust” above.

 - Make the egg wash by whisking the egg with heavy cream or milk.
 Brush the pie dough with egg wash and sprinkle with coarse sugar if desired.

-- Place pie on a large baking sheet and bake for 25 minutes at 400 degrees F. Remove pie from oven and put a pie crust shield or cover edges with foil.
+- Place pie on a large baking sheet and bake for 20 minutes at 400 degrees F. Remove pie from oven and put a pie crust shield or cover edges with foil.
 Lower oven temperature to 375 F and bake for an additional 30-35 minutes until golden brown and bubbly.

 - Let it cool on a wire rack for 3 hours before serving.
 Trust me, if you cut into it before it has cooled down, it will fall apart (been there, done that).
 Enjoy!